maxwellmatthis/api-dev-kit/README.md

 # api-dev-kit
 ## Description
-The API Developer Kit helps with developing APIs by giving you control over fetch (POST and GET) without having to write code.
-This allows you to test client side interaction with the server before you embed it in a page.
+The API Developer Kit helps with developing APIs and Socket.io Aplications by giving you control over fetch (POST and GET) and socket.io-client without having to write code.
+This allows you to test client side interaction with the server before you write the production logic.
 ## Installation
 Please note that you will have to add `sudo` in some cases
 ```bash